5 from 15 votes

 • broth – chicken or vegetable broth are great options.
 I recommend using low sodium so you can control the saltiness of the soup.
 If you like a thicker soup, I recommend starting with 2 cups of broth while adding more as desired.

-1. Begin by heating oil in a large pot or Dutch oven over medium-high heat.
-Cook onion until tender and translucent, then add garlic and cook for an extra 1-2 minutes.
+Step 1: Heat oil in a large pot over medium-high heat.
+Add the onion and cook until softened, then stir in the garlic and cook for about 1 minute.

-3. Stir in lime juice and cilantro.
-Taste and season with additional salt and pepper if needed.
-Serve warm and add your favorite toppings.
+Step 4: Stir in the lime juice and cilantro.
+Taste and adjust seasoning as needed, then serve with your favorite toppings.

 A pot of taco soup with a wooden spoon.